sri-arjuna/SWARM/docs/First_Steps.md

 For 100% single task scripts, SWARM is best placed in something like _$HOME/bin\[/SWARM\]_.
 For projects that contain multiple scripts, I recomend to place SWARM inside the project directory (or create a symlink to its location).

-Whatever you do, unless the script is invoked by **swarm**, the **SWARM** directory must be in the same directory as the executed script.
-Only this verifies proper handling.

 Basic usage:
 ------------

+Whatever you do, the **SWARM** directory must be in the same directory as the executed script.
+In the likes of: __$HOME/prjs/<project dir>/SWARM__
+From within your project dir, you can then call it like: _./SWARM/runtime_ Only this verifies proper handling.

 Or - how to get all the stuff:

 When actualy using in a script, you would call it like:

     #!/usr/bin/env bash
     source ./SWARM/runtime

+However, if you need to have a more complex apporach, you can still do someting like:

+    SWARMDIR="/absolute/path/to/and_incl/SWARM-build68"
+    source "$SWARMDIR/runtime"

-After that you have all variables and functions of SWARM available.
+After that you have all variables and functions of SWARM are available to you.
 See __Basic Visuals__.

 Get your first Script:
 ----------------------

-First we have to understand that in order to provide these functions, we have to source the runtime.
-For the best convenience, I do recomend to add _~/bin_ (or whateverplace you have your scripts stored) to your **PATH** variable via the _~/.bashrc_, this would be as simple as:

-    PATH+="$HOME/bin"

-If you now extract the SWARM tarball within _~/bin_ and if everything works well, you will have this path structure _~/bin/SWARM_.

-Beeing in _~/bin_ you now create files with the following content:

-    #!/usr/bin/env bash
-    source ./SWARM/runtime
+Assuming you've done the _Pseudo installation_ as explained by the [README](./README.md) it is quite simple.

-Or enter the following in a console, to get a slightly more advanced template to work with:
+Just enter the following in a console, while beeing in your _$HOME/bin_ or Project-Dir to get a slightly more advanced template to work with:

     SWARM/runtime new script full mytest.sh

 Here is a short overview of the most important/casual functions that are now available:
 (_Feel free to browse through_ **./runtime help** _to get to know all functions and directly read their according manpages._)

 Basic Visuals